 Updated Genuine Temporary Entrant Policy

-Effective from the 2nd of August 2024, the policy regarding the GTE requirements for the Short-Term Stream (subclass 482) visa has been updated.
+The policy regarding the GTE requirements for the Short-Term Stream (subclass 482) visa was updated in August 2024.
 The new policy is much simpler and generally assumes that the GTE requirement is met unless there are specific concerns against it.

 Key changes in the updated Policy: